vberlier/mudkip/README.md

 Notebook running on http://localhost:8888/?token=5e64df6...
 ```

-With the `build` command, Notebooks are executed as part of the build process.
+Notebooks are executed during the build process.
 The `--check` flag will make sure that there are no uncaught exceptions in any cell.

 ### Integration with npm and yarn

-Mudkip can help you go further than regular Sphinx themes by running npm scripts for you if you're building your own front-end.
-If your docs contain a `package.json` file, Mudkip will invoke the appropriate npm script after running Sphinx using your preferred npm client.
+Mudkip can help you go beyond traditional Sphinx themes by running npm scripts for you and integrate with the build process of a custom front-end.
+If your docs contain a `package.json` file, Mudkip will run Sphinx and then invoke the appropriate npm script using your preferred npm client.

 ```bash
 $ mudkip build